adelenelai/adelenelai.github.io/about.md

 # About

-Software Developer solving environmental problems.
+Hello and welcome to my blog :)

-Focus on geospatial data, chemicals, waste, and sustainability strategy.
+I'm Adelene, a Software Developer solving environmental problems with a focus on **geospatial data, climate resilience, chemicals & waste**.

-PhD Environmental Cheminformatics.
+PhD Environmental Cheminformatics, previous work on environmental governance and sustainability strategy.

 Based in Luxembourg, originally from Malaysia.